-Years ended Decem ber 31,
+Years ended December 31

-2021 2020
+2022 2021

-Interest income \$ 2,350 \$ 3,968
+ne \$ 3,572 \$ 2,350

-- B. As at December 31, 2021 and 2020, without taking into account any collateral held or other credit enhancements, the maximum exposure to credit risk in respect of the amount that best represents the financial assets at fair value through other comprehensive income held by the Company were \$278,978 and \$281,844, respectively. - C. Details of the Company's financial assets at amortised cost pledged to others as collateral are provided in Note 8. - D. Information relating to credit risk of financial assets at amortised cost is provided in Note 12(2).
+- B. As at December 31, 2022 and 2021, without taking into account any collateral held or other credit enhancements, the maximum exposure to credit risk in respect of the amount that best represents the financial assets at fair value through other comprehensive income held by the Company were \$311,696 and \$278,978, respectively. - C. Details of the Company's financial assets at amortised cost pledged to others as collateral are provided in Note 8. - D. Information relating to credit risk of financial assets at amortised cost is provided in Note 12(2).
+The counterparties of the Company's investments in certificates of deposits are financial institutions with high credit quality, so the Company expects that the probability of counterparty default is remote.